Safety tips to avoid Mac battery exploding issues

-- See whether it makes sense for you to keep the Power Nap option activated.
+- See whether it makes sense for you to keep the Low power mode activated.

 - Position the “Turn display off after” slider somewhere between 1 and 15 minutes (the shorter, the better).

-- Implement changes in both Battery and Power Adapter tabs.
+- Implement changes in both the Battery and Power Adapter tabs.